cbtab/neatly-deploy-project/README.md

 NEATLY is a Hotel Management System created as a learning project to gain hands-on experience in software development.
 This system provides a simulated environment for hotel operations and showcases various aspects of database design and API development.

+## Learning Project Disclaimer

+_NEATLY is a learning project created by a team of students as part of a learning experience, and it may not be suitable for production or commercial use._

+Please note the following:

+- NEATLY may contain experimental features, coding practices, or design decisions as our team was actively learning and trying out different approaches.
+- It may not have undergone rigorous testing and validation that production-ready software typically receives.
+- The project is provided "as is" and without any warranties.
+We do not guarantee its fitness for any particular purpose.

 ## Project Overview

 NEATLY demonstrates a simplified Hotel Management System, focusing on core features: